Community Engagement Research (CER) Faculty Fellowship

 - Community Engagement Travel

-Award for $1,500 to attend and present at a national Community Engagement Conference in 2021 or spring 2022.
+Award for $1,500 to attend and present at a national Community Engagement Conference in 2022.

 to support your research time and efforts.